Daohugouthallus: Discovery

 Five specimens of Daohugouthallus ciliiferus have been found so far.
-These were collected from the fossiliferous beds of the Jurassic Jiulongshan Formation in China (Callovian–Oxfordian boundary interval, Middle Jurassic), a formation which has been dated at between 168 and 152 Ma based on isotopic analyses.
+These were collected from the fossiliferous beds of the Jurassic Haifanggou Formation in China (Callovian–Oxfordian boundary interval, Middle Jurassic), a formation which has been dated at between 168 and 152 Ma based on isotopic analyses.
 More specifically, the site of discovery can be found about 80 km to the south of Chifeng City, within the Inner Mongolia Autonomous Region (lat.119°14.318′E, long.
 41°18.979′N).

-On first discovery, it was thought that the D. ciliiferus was a “lichen-like” organism.
+On first discovery, it was thought that the D. ciliiferus was a "lichen-like" organism.
 It was considered to be affiliated with either thallose liverworts, alga, or lichens.
 Due to a lack of diagnostic features which would ally the species with liverworts or alga, D. ciliiferus was determined to be most closely affiliated with lichens.
 This is based primarily on the fossil thalli and ruptured branch tips, making this species the earliest known example of a macrolichen with morphology comparable to that of extant lichen species.
 The species has been listed under the 2022 in paleontology events overview and as a floristic component of the Daohugou flora.

 D. ciliiferus fossil specimens are currently kept in Beijing, at the Key Lab of Insect Evolution and Environmental Changes within the College of Life Sciences and Academy for Multidisciplinary Studies at Capital Normal University.